Contributed by

 When specifying the information you want, you should consider that:

-• Do you know how the organisation stores this sort of information?
-If you're not sure, ring their FOI or information section and explain what you're after and discuss how you could best word your application to accurately describe what you want.
+- Do you know how the organisation stores this sort of information?
+If you're not sure, contact the organisation and explain what you're after and discuss how you could best word your application to accurately describe what you want.

 You have a right to request information for any reason or no particular reason.
 However, providing good reasons can make it more likely that you will obtain the information you seek.
 If relevant, consider briefly covering the following dot points in your application: